 - Other expenses to enhance your child’s quality of life

 This is an extremely broad list, so you may wonder if there are any limits on spending from the account.
 Spending money from an ABLE account could affect SSI benefits in some cases.
-For instance, expenditures on housing-related expenses could reduce or eliminate SSI benefits.
 However, most other expenditures, as long as they are for qualified disability expenses, do not affect SSI.
 If you are making contributions to your child’s ABLE account, you should also keep in mind the limits on yearly contributions and the SSA and state limits on total amounts kept in ABLE accounts.

 Family members of a person with special needs should continue to become familiar with which expenses the ABLE account money can pay for and which it cannot.
 Take your questions to a lawyer with experience in future planning for families of children with special needs.

 Rubin Law is the only law firm in Illinois exclusively limited to providing compassionate special needs legal and future planning to guide our fellow Illinois families of children and adults with intellectual disabilities, developmental disabilities, or mental illness down the road to peace of mind.
 For more information, email us at email@example.com or call 866-TO-RUBIN.